dusty-nv/jetson-inference/docs/webrtc-dash.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/dev/docs/images/webrtc-dash-event-timeline.jpg" width="750">

 The y-axis of this plot shows confidence score, the x-axis shows time, and each object class gets a different trace in the chart.
-Creating a range of different types of dynamic [graphs](https://plotly.com/python/) and [tables](https://dash.plotly.com/datatable) is a strong feature of Plotly Dash.
+Quickly creating different types of dynamic [graphs](https://plotly.com/python/) and [tables](https://dash.plotly.com/datatable) is a strong feature of Plotly Dash, and you can extend these when creating your own apps.

 ## Actions